yakir12/autotracker-deluxe/README.md

 **Important:** There is no record of which method you used and you could (in theory) change the track point between different rolls of the same beetle.
 If you do this, make a note of it (assuming it matters to you).

+#### OpenCV Tracking backend
+The actual tracking component is handled by OpenCV.
+OpenCV has a number of built-in object trackers which may work better in different scenarios.
+Given the relative simplicity of the visual task, I'm not sure how much modifying the tracker will help.
+You may be able to speed up your trackin gthough.

+Some information on the different options can be found [here](https://broutonlab.com/blog/opencv-object-tracking/).

+#### Background computation method
+This option only applies if the autotracker target is set to *centre-of-mass*.

+This determines how a background frame is synthesised.
+The 'first_N_median' option will take the median of the first N frames of your video, 'first_N_mean' will take the mean of the first N frames of your video, and 'random_N_mean' will take a random sample of N frames from your video and take the mean.

+The first_N_* options tend to work well enough, but they can struggle if the lighting changes significantly after the start of your video.
+In these cases you may want to use 'random_N_mean' but this method is slower and will take longer with greater N. The speed penalty is only incurred when you start the autotracker as the background is pre-computed.

+#### N frames to use for background
+This option only applies if the autotracker target is set to *centre-of-mass*.

+This is simply the number of frames (N) to be used by the background computation algorithm.
+E.g. if you set the background computation method to 'first_N_median', then this option 10, then your background will be the median frame of the first 10 frames of your video.

 ## Miscellany
 ### Interlaced video